jfkonecn/blog/src/content/blog/2024/the-factorio-architecture.md

 displaying the results is such a common algorithm in many software projects.
-This is not to say that you would only have one “true” way to perform these algorithms; instead, over time, many computer scientists would contribute multiple compositions of unit operations—in much the same way as there are different algorithms for an operation as simple as sorting.
-They would have different assumptions built into them, but, if picked carefully, would enable significant performance gains without requiring a developer who is an expert in every kind of algorithm.
+This is not to say that you would only have one “true” way to perform these algorithms; instead, over time, many computer scientists would contribute multiple compositions of unit operations in much the same way as there are different algorithms for an operation as simple as sorting.
+They would have different assumptions built into them, but, if picked carefully, would enable significant performance gains without requiring a developer who is an expert in creating high performance algorithms from scratch.

+Players in Factorio have discovered the same principle.
+You can see many common design patterns all over the internet.
+Here is an [example](https://www.youtube.com/watch?v=SAf9P2B3YEU) for smelting.
+You will notices there is a heavy restriction on the layout of the machines, but that in turn allows the player to not think too much about why the layout is the way it is.
+Instead the player only needs to know how to reproduce the layout which means they do not need to be an expert in designing the patterns from scratch.
+They simple only need to know how and when to use them.
+This is an essential aspect of engineering.

 ## This is a waste of time.
 Upfront planning is always wrong and changing software is quick, so why bother?